 But some developing economies have to cope with structural challenges

-Though, within the next 4 years 80% of the world population will be able to access mobile broadband, allowing innovative educational solutions to spread even across remote lands.
-Given the fact that Africa is one of the fastest growing market for mobile phones, mobile EdTech or m-learning is becoming a major gateway to provide educational content inside and outside of schools.
-Cape Town based Rethink Education serves as a good example to point it out.
+Though, within the next 4 years, 80% of the world population will be able to access mobile broadband, allowing innovative educational solutions to spread evenly across remote lands.
+Given the fact that Africa is one of the fastest-growing market for mobile phones, mobile EdTech or m-learning is becoming a major gateway to provide educational content inside and outside of schools.
+Cape Town-based Rethink Education serves as a good example to point it out.
 Its mobile platform pushes content to instant messaging platforms, while the web platform is used in schools, improving dramatically the engagement of learners.
 Similarly, Ubongo in Uganda simplifies the teaching of mathematics with fun video stories and SMS.
-Africa is becoming one of the most dynamic e-learning markets, with revenues reaching USD 355m in 2013 and will more than double to USD 758m by 2018, led by Senegal, Zambia and Kenya.
+Africa is becoming one of the most dynamic e-learning markets, with revenues reaching USD 355m in 2013 and will more than double to USD 758m by 2018, led by Senegal, Zambia, and Kenya.

 Together, TRECC and the companies will invest CHF 8.5M to improve quality of education in rural areas in Ivory Coast.
 Reaching about 80,000 people in an estimated 150 communities, this program will test different education models that have been proven around the world.
 TRECC works in close relationship with the Ivorian government, who help implement some of the models and scale up successful ones.
 The program intends to ensure healthy development during early childhood, improve students’ outcomes at the primary school level and boost technical, entrepreneurial and life skills for youth starting their professional lives.

 Preparing and empowering the future labour force, this is a common challenge for EdTech startups in developed and emerging economies.
-Providing adaptive and specialised learning solution, the skill-based education has become the most rational solution to address today's and tomorrow's labour needs of corporates.
+Providing adaptive and specialized learning solution, skill-based education has become the most rational solution to address today's and tomorrow's labour needs of corporates.

 In the meantime providing fundamental education to regions in which school has not been priority can only be achieved by undertaking coherent actions with local players to trigger deep changes in the way communities live.
 Complemented by EdTech solutions, education is about to change the destiny of millions of learners and nourish the growth potential of local enterprises.